The tragic truth behind the legend…

 And so the story goes…

-The year was 1692 in Salem, Salem Village, and a few neighboring towns in Massechusetts.
-Puritan governed colonies with harsh and irrational rules painted a dark and miserable landscape where, women and children were forbid to find anything even remotely pleasurable.
+The year was 1692 in Salem, Salem Village, and a few neighbouring towns in Massachusetts.
+Puritan governed colonies with harsh and irrational rules painted a dark and miserable landscape were, women and children were forbidden to find anything even remotely pleasurable.
 Smiling, singing, dancing and laughing were cause for a scolding, if not more.
 Children were not allowed toys of any kind, especially dolls.
 It was a dreadful, dark and horrible time rich with outrageous supernatural beliefs of dark magic and evil.
 A perfect recipe for hysteria.

-In January 1692, Reverend Parris’ 9 year old daughter, little Betty Parris and her cousin Abigail Williams felt ill, soon to be called “afflicted”.
-It wasn’t long until 7 more girls ages 9-19 were “afflicted”, displaying fits of outbursts and contorting their bodies in an unnatural manner similar to that of a demonic possession.
+In January 1692, Reverend Parris’ 9-year-old daughter, little Betty Parris and her cousin Abigail Williams felt ill, soon to be called “afflicted”.
+It wasn’t long until 7 more girls ages 9-19 were “afflicted”, displaying fits of outbursts and contorting their bodies in an unnatural manner similar to that of demonic possession.

 And now Nineteen persons having been hang’d, and one prest to death, and Eight more condemned, in all Twenty and Eight, of which above a third part were Members of some of the Churches of N. England, and more than half of them of a good Conversation in general, and not one clear’d; about Fifty having confest themselves to be Witches, of which not one Executed; above an Hundred and Fifty in Prison, and Two Hundred more accused; the Special Commision of Oyer and Terminer comes to a period.” -Robert Calef